Frequently asked questions

 How do you decide who is offered a property?

-Once the closing date for bids has passed a shortlist of interested applicants is drawn up.
-The shortlist is in order of eligibility according to the criteria stated in the advert details for that property, the priority band and housing register registration date of the applicant.
+Once the closing date for bids has passed, a shortlist of interested applicants is drawn up.
+The shortlist is in order of eligibility according to the criteria stated in the advert details for that property, the priority band and effective date of that band.
 The applicant at the top of the list will normally be offered the property.

 If my bid is successful, can the landlord refuse to let it to me?